PRESS RELEASE 17 DECEMBER 2018

 - The Sensible 4 – Shotl Consortium consisting of two partners: Sensible 4 from Finland and Shotl from Spain.

 The total FABULOS procurement budget is around 5,500,000 euros (incl.
 VAT).
-The maximum budget for individual suppliers involved in all three phases is over 1,000,000 euros (incl.
-VAT).
+The maximum budget for individual suppliers involved in all three phases is over 1,000,000 euros (excluding VAT).

 Next step – feasibility study